 He was first elected to Parliament in 1997 as MP for Eldoret North.
 Dr Ruto served as an assistant minister in the Office of the President from 1998 to 2002 when he was elevated to cabinet as Minister for Home Affairs following the sacking of George Saitoti by Mr Moi after disagreements over the 2002 succession.
 Dr Ruto has also served as Minister for Agriculture and Higher Education.

 Dr Ruto opposed the referendum on the new Constitution in 2005 and 2010.

-He set his eyes on the 2022 presidential election which he will contest on a UDA ticket under the Kenya Kwanza Alliance.
+He set his eyes on the 2022 presidential election which he contested on a UDA ticket under the Kenya Kwanza Alliance.